“What is Your Weakness?” Job Interview Question

 Pointing out your weaknesses can be tricky, especially when it comes down to selecting the best weaknesses for a job interview.

-Whenever you have trouble recognizing your weaknesses, speak with a friend, family, or someone in your workplace to help you recognize and highlight your weaknesses.
+Whenever you have trouble recognizing your weaknesses, speak with a friend, family member, or someone in your workplace to help you recognize and highlight them.
 They are in a good position to identify your weaknesses.

 Below is a list of weaknesses you can use to position yourself as a winning candidate in your interview answer.